Wedding Flowers On a Budget: 15 Ways to Save on Flowers

 14. Combine Flowers with Other Decor Elements

 Another great way to save money is to combine your inexpensive wedding flowers with other decor items like candles!
 Candles or other decor pieces can help fill the table without having to use a ton of flowers.
 Plus, candles set the mood and ambiance.
-You can also bargain hunt for vases, for example, the Dollar Store and thrift stores are a couple of great options!
-Candles and vases are just a couple of ideas but there other ways you can save on your DIY centerpieces on a budget.
+You can also bargain hunt for vases, for example, the Dollar Store and thrift stores are a couple of great options to give you the look you're going for on a budget.
+One Who Hopes Photography

 15. Use a Monochromatic Color Palette